 Verdict: The Studio Projects C-4 Matched Microphones are versatile mics with interchangeable pickup patterns.
 They work well as overheads, but you can use them for several other instruments.
 This makes them a great choice for drummers who may use them for other projects separate from drumming.

-How to Choose the Best Overhead Mics for Drums
+How to Choose the Right Overhead Mics for Your Drums

 When comparing two sets of overhead mics, they’ll both bring out the same sounds that your drums already have.
 However, the superior mics will pick up more subtle details.
 They’ll also be a lot more responsive to different levels of dynamic playing.